Meeting in Chicago

 Did we have to come here?
 Well, let me give you a different example.

 The Polish school of mathematics is known quite well.
-Initiated during the interbellum between WW I and WW II, lasted long in the second half of 20th century.
-One of the achievements of young Polish mathematicians was deciphering the Enigma, German military coding machine.
+Initiated during the interbellum between WW I and WW II, lasted long in the second half of the 20th century.
+One of the achievements of young Polish mathematicians was deciphering the Enigma, a German military coding machine.
 The alumni of our mathematic and engineering schools were highly regarded and sought after beyond the borders of our country.
-I have a few friends who did very well in the boiling volcano of the Silicon Valley.
-But the newest generation of mathematicians and software engineers doesn’t have to come here.
+I have a few friends who did very well in the Silicon Valley boiling volcano, But the newest generation of mathematicians and software engineers doesn’t have to come here.
 They can work from their homes and offices in Poland.
-Since the standard of living is much higher there now and professional and personal communication is almost as good through the internet, they can have the best of both worlds: stay in the country of their parents with very good living standards and work in their profession without many restrictions.
+Since the standard of living is much higher there now and professional and personal communication is almost as good through the internet, they can have the best of both worlds: stay in the country of their parents with good living standards and work in their profession without many restrictions.
 And even if the knowledge of language is not perfect, still may be sufficient.

-We couldn’t however do that with our medical education.
-Still it’s good to think what can be done in the era of internet.
+We couldn’t, however, do that with our medical education.
+Still, it’s good to think about what can be done in the era of the internet.

 Well, it wasn’t easy.
 It was just different.
 And a chance for failure was as big here as was back in Poland.
 Maybe even bigger.